MetroReviews/.github/profile/README.md

 </h3>

 <p align="center">
-  Hey there 👋, Welcome to Metro Reviews, We aim to provide all Discord Bot Lists with a easy to integrate solution that simplifies their Queue and Claims process and provide developers with a solution that allows them to seamlessly add their bot to all their favourite lists ❤️
+  Hey there 👋, Welcome to Metro Reviews, We aim to provide all Discord Bot Lists with a easy to integrate solution that simplifies their Queue and Claims process.
+  <br /><br />
+  We also provide developers with a solution that allows them to seamlessly add their bot to all their favourite lists ❤️
 </p>